Gov. Cuomo provides Thursday coronavirus update for NYS

 |0.7%

-Cuomo also confirmed 703 additional cases of coronavirus, bringing the statewide total to 418,928 confirmed cases in New York State.
-Of the 418,928 total people who tested positive for the virus, the geographic breakdown is as follows:
+The Governor also confirmed 737 additional cases of novel coronavirus, bringing the statewide total to 423,440 confirmed cases in New York State.
+Of the 423,440 total people who tested positive for the virus, the geographic breakdown is as follows:

 |County